SSJ Neighborhood Center

 Sewing Classes will be Tuesdays beginning September 13th from 10:45 - 10:30AM.

 Crocheting Classes will be Thursdays mornings from 10:45 AM - 12:00PM.

 Our Fall English classes will begin in-person the week of September 21st.
 Classes will be offered in morning or evening sessions on Tuesdays & Thursdays from 9-10:30AM and 6:30-8:30PM.
 Registration & testing for the Fall semester will take place in August and September.
 Those interested in taking class should call (856) 338-8220 or fill in an interest form online.
-We hope that this fall's classes will be in-person following all necessary safety precautions.

 Food is distrubuted every third Wednesday of the month from 2:30PM - 6:30PM at Christus Church.
 The upcoming dates are: October 20, November 17, December 15, January 19, 2022 February 16, 2022, March 16, 2022 April 20, 2022.
 All are welcome!

 -Maxim of the Day-